-Gastón Acurio, the star chef, is already known as the king of Peruvian food (Gastón leads around forty restaurants in all four corners of the world which includes the famous “Astrid y Gastón”), Manko-Paris is his first opening in France.
+Gastón Acurio, the star chef, is already known as the king of Peruvian food (Gastón leads around forty restaurants in all four corners of the world including the famous “Astrid y Gastón”), Manko-Paris is his first opening in France.

-Benjamin Patou, founder of the MOMA group (which brings together more than 400 collaborators in 4 areas of entertainment in catering, event management, corporate events and cultural events), already leads renowned establishments such as the Le Bus Palladium, triumphantly reopened L’Arc Paris and was part of the highly successful launch of Victoria 1836 nearly 15 months ago.
+Benjamin Patou is the founder of the MOMA group (which brings together more than 400 collaborators in 4 areas of entertainment in catering, event management, corporate events, and cultural events).
+He already leads renowned establishments such as the Le Bus Palladium, triumphantly reopened L’Arc Paris, and was part of the highly successful launch of Victoria 1836 nearly 15 months ago.

 Garou dreamed of participating in the creation of a truly extravagant cabaret that was both spectacular and burlesque, detailed yet flamboyant.
 The artist gathered together the most fantastic francophone performers from around the world and entrusted the staging to Manon Savary and the artistic direction to the duo of Marc Zaffuto & Emmanuel d’Orazio (creator of the “club sandwich” nights).

 GASTÓN ACURIO, HEAD CHEF, IS ONE OF THE MOST IMPORTANT AMBASSADORS OF PERUVIAN CUISINE IN THE WORLD.
 SIMPLE AND AUTHENTIC, HE HAS AT NO POINT FORGOTTEN HIS ROOTS AND HERITAGE.